What is Passivation? How to Passivate Stainless Steel, and Why.

 What is passivation?

-Simply put, passivation is the intentional removal of iron from the stainless steel surface.
+What is the definition of passivation?
+Simply put, passivation is the intentional removal of iron from the stainless steel surface and there are different passivation types.
 Removal of surface iron and iron contamination results in a stainless steel surface that is low in iron and high in chromium.
 With more chromium at the surface a thicker chromium oxide layer can be achieved, which results in significantly improved corrosion resistance due to lack of iron available to react with the environment.

 How can I passivate stainless steel safely and economically?